InspiryThemes/realhomes-docs/docs/add-property-vr.md

 ![Property Basic Information](images/add-content/add-icalendar-page.png)

 ##### **Step 2.
 Syncing your booking calendar to third-party calendars**
-Once you created the iCalendar feed page you can see the booking calendar feed export URL at the very bottom of the *Vacation Rentals* property metabox tab as you can see in the screenshot given below.
-Copy the **Feed URL** and add it to the third party iCalendar import field as per their settings.
+Once you created the iCalendar feed page, you can see the booking calendar feed export URL at the very bottom of the *Vacation Rentals* property metabox tab as you can see in the screenshot given below.
+Copy the **Feed URL** and add it to the third-party iCalendar import field as per their settings.

 ![iCalendar import & export](images/add-content/icalendar-import-export.png)

 ##### **Step 3.
 Syncing your booking calendar from third-party calendars**
-To sync third party booking calendars with your booking calendar, copy the iCalendar feed URL from their website.
+To sync third-party booking calendars with your booking calendar, copy the iCalendar feed URL from their website.
 After that you can add that feed URL to *iCalendar Import* section as you can see in the screenshot given below.
 Set a name for reference in the **Feed Name** field and feed URL to the **Feed URL** field.
 You can add multiple feed URLs to sync from.

 ![iCalendar import & export](images/add-content/icalendar-import-export.png)

 ### **Mark Property as Featured**

-If you want to add this property into featured properties then mark this property as featured.
+If you want to add this property to featured properties, then mark this property as featured.

 ![Mark Property as Featured](images/add-content/mark-featured.png)

 ### **Provide Location on Google Map**

-Provide property address and drag the google map pointer to correct location.
+Provide property address and drag the google map pointer to the correct location.

 ![Property Map](images/add-content/property-map.png)